markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 * Use the Lambda console and click on `Create function` to get started.
 * Next, choose to create your function via `Blueprints`.
 * Search for the blueprint called `hello-world-python3`.
 Select that blueprint and click on `Configure` at the bottom of the page.
-* Name the new function `IdentifySpeciesAndNotify`.
+* Name the new function with `IdentifySpeciesAndNotify` as a prefix and your user number (e.g. `01`) as a suffix.
+For example, `IdentifySpeciesAndNotify09`.
 * For IAM role, pick `Choose an existing role` and then pick `service-role/deeplens-workshop-lambda-role` which was created on your behalf before the workshop.
 * Click `Create function` at the bottom of the page.